-- Location of proposed garden beds (show how many garden beds you want) - Approximate location of existing property lines - General location of existing structures (buildings, play structures, etc.) - General location of existing landscape features (planting beds, trees, pathways, benches, lighting, fencing, parking areas, etc.) - General location of any existing watercourses (streams, rivers, etc.) - Approximate distances between property lines, structures and landscape features - Dimensions of the proposed garden area (where you will be planting) - Dimensions and location of any proposed fencing, composting bins, small garden sheds or greenhouses, pathways or other similar features to be installed in support of the proposed community garden - Location of the proposed water source - Please note what area will be used as a "Common Area" for all to garden and use.
+- · location of proposed garden beds, showing the number of garden beds you want - approximate location of existing property lines - general location of existing structures (buildings, play structures, etc.) - general location of existing landscape features - o planting beds, trees, pathways, benches, lighting, fencing, parking areas, etc. - general location of any existing watercourses (streams, rivers, etc.) - approximate distances between property lines, structures and landscape features - · dimensions of the proposed garden area, where you will be planting - dimensions and location of any proposed fencing, composting bins, small garden sheds or greenhouses, pathways or other similar features to be installed in support of the proposed community garden - location of the proposed water source - please note what area will be used as a "common area" for all to garden and use